-- b) The top eight teams will make the playoffs, which will use the following format: 1 vs 8, 2 vs 7, 3 vs 6 and 4 vs 5. - c) For the semi-finals, the teams will be re-seeded, with 1 vs 4 and 2 vs 3, based on regular season point standings. - d) In the finals, the team with the most points will get the extra home game. - e) When the two teams are within a two-hour drive or where the teams would not normally stay overnight, the first, third and fifth games shall be at the home of the team finishing standings. - f) When teams must stay over-night, the first two games will be played at the home of the higher place team either Friday-Saturday or Saturday-Sunday.
+- c) In the finals, the team with the most points will get the extra home game. - d) When the two teams are within a two-hour drive or where the teams would not normally stay overnight, the first, third and fifth games shall be at the home of the team finishing standings. - e) When teams must stay over-night, the first two games will be played at the home of the higher place team either Friday-Saturday or Saturday-Sunday.
 The second weekend, the third and fourth games will be played Friday and Saturday at the home of the lower place team.
 The fifth game will be played Sunday at the home of the higher place team.
-Any changes to this format must have the approval of the Commissioner. - g) The higher placed team in the standings hosts the first, third and if necessary fifth games.
-The lower place team hosts, the second and fourth game. - h) In the case of Norman, the higher placed team has the option of first three games at the home of the higher place team, or first two games on the road with final three games at home.
+Any changes to this format must have the approval of the Commissioner. - f) The higher placed team in the standings hosts the first, third and if necessary fifth games.
+The lower place team hosts, the second and fourth game. - g) In the case of Norman, the higher placed team has the option of first three games at the home of the higher place team, or first two games on the road with final three games at home.